fb-pixel

 Is talent the same as practice?

 No. Talent and practice are different.
-Talent is a natural advantage or head start, while practice builds skill and consistency.
+Talent is a natural advantage or head start, while practice builds skill, reliability, and consistency.

-Can practice make you a great guitarist without talent?
+Can practice make you a great guitarist without big natural talent?

 Why do musicians argue so much about talent?

-Because “talent” often becomes a coping story that helps people avoid comparison, responsibility, or the real scoreboard.
+Because talent often becomes a coping story.
+It helps people explain differences, avoid responsibility, or protect the ego from harder questions about proof, output, and real progress.

 What should I focus on instead of talent?

-Focus on skill-building, output, proof, and finding the lane where your strengths create the most value.
+Focus on skill-building, direction, output, proof, and the lane where your strengths can create the most value.

 Many musicians complain: “Why does nobody care about my music?”